Riemannian Local Mechanism for SPD Neural Networks: Conclusion

 \section{Conclusion}

-In this paper we have proposed a novel multi-scale submanifold network for visual classification.
+In this paper, we successfully identify local mechanisms in Riemannian manifolds and propose a novel multi-scale submanifold block for SPD networks.
 Extensive experiments demonstrate the superiority of our approach.
 To the best of our knowledge, this work is the first attempt to mine the diverse local geometry in the Riemannian deep network paradigm.
-It opens a new direction that mines the information in high-level semantic submanifold, that is beneficial for Riemannian deep learning.
+It opens a new direction that mines the information in a high-level semantic submanifold.

 However, there are still some issues to be improved.
 For instance, our manual principle for selection is a sub-optimal expedient.
-In the future, we will explore the feasibility of Riemannian feature selection and apply it to submanifold selection.
-Besides, applying neural architecture seach \cite{sukthanker2020neural} to determine the specific branches in multi-scale block might be another future avenue. { }
+In the future, we will explore other techniques for better selection.
+In addition, although local patterns are successfully defined, we rely on approximation in extracting local information.
+In the future, we will explore other more intrinsic ways to better deal with submanifolds.